AQodS/AQodS/README.md

 ###

 <p align="left">I am a Physics major with passion in programming, specializing in Computational Photonic Physics.
 I love helping others understand the wonder of physics.
 I am proficient in math and able to apply knowledge of physics to solve complex problems.
 I have also studied Web Programming, Data Science, and Machine Learning.
-Now, I am ready for a new adventure and excited to dive into the world of Information Technology<br><br>✨ Creating bugs since 2022<br>🌱 I'm currently learning Astro.js<br>🎯 Goals: Physicist & Programmer<br>🎲 Fun fact: Rendang is so damn good</p>
+Now, I am ready for a new adventure and excited to dive into the world of Information Technology<br><br>✨ Creating bugs since 2022<br>🖥️ I’m currently working as software engineer<br>🌱 I'm currently learning Astro.js<br>🎯 Goals: Physicist & Programmer<br>🎲 Fun fact: Rendang is so damn good</p>

 ###